amar-1999/Upload-an-image-file-to-a-folder-in-the-server/README.md

 - Install multer module by using this command.
 `npm install multer`

-- To include the multer module in the file use this lines.
+- To include the multer module in the file using these lines.
 `var multer = require('multer');`

 - To install dependencies ejs and express, use the command `npm install ejs express`

-- Install nodemon using command
+- Install nodemon using the command
 `npm install nodemon --save-dev`

 ## Run